pyxem/pyxem/docs/source/introduction.rst

 Morphological Background Removal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. code-block:: python

-    >>> dp.remove_background(method='h-dome')

-A morphological h-dome
-method is also implemented.
-This involves forming a \textit{seed} image by subtracting a constant offset, \textit{h}, from the raw image.
+Background removal based on morphological operations provides a fast and versatile method for removing non-smooth background.
+A so-called h-dome method is implemented here.
+This involves forming a 'seed' image by subtracting a constant offset, h, from the raw image.
 A morphological reconstruction by dilatation is then performed in which high-intensity values replace nearby low intensity values.
 The seed image specifies the values that are subject to dilatation and the raw image specifies the maximum value at each pixel.
 The reconstructed image then appears similar to the original image but with peak above the h value cut off.

+.. code-block:: python

+    >>> dp.remove_background(method='h-dome', h=0.4)

-Backgound modelling, as described above yields the following:
+Morphological background removal, as described above yields the following:

 .. figure:: images/background_morphological.png
    :align: center
    :width: 600

 Peak Finding
 ------------